Laura Waller: Early life and education

-Waller is from Kingston, Ontario.
-She studied at Massachusetts Institute of Technology.
-She earned her bachelor's degree in Electronic Engineering and Computer Science in 2004 and her Masters in 2005.
-During her undergraduate study she spent a year at the University of Cambridge as part of the Cambridge–MIT Institute.
-Her Masters thesis considered the design of feedback loops and experimental testing techniques for integrated optics.
-In 2010 she completed her doctoral studies under the supervision of George Barbastathis where her thesis investigated developed new techniques to image phase and amplitude.
-She was a Singapore-MIT Alliance for Research and Technology (SMART) student.
-She played on the MIT Women's Varsity soccer team and was president of The Optical Society student chapter.
+Waller grew up in Kingston, Ontario, where she attended Holy Cross Catholic Secondary School.
+She pursued all three of her degrees at the Massachusetts Institute of Technology, earning a bachelor's degree in Electronic Engineering and Computer Science in 2004 and a Master's degree in 2005.
+During her undergraduate studies, she spent a year at the University of Cambridge as part of the Cambridge–MIT Institute.
+Her Master's thesis examined the design of feedback loops and experimental testing techniques for integrated optics.

+While at MIT, Waller was active in campus life: she played on the Women's Varsity soccer team, served as president of The Optical Society student chapter, and participated in the Singapore-MIT Alliance for Research and Technology (SMART) programme.